elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

 Ever wondered why you got "Invalid Principal" when writing a bucket policy, even though there's nothing obviously wrong?

-Why is that one old bucket showing access to `AIDAXYZTABCDEFGHIJK` when you've clearly never put anything like that in?
+Why is that one old bucket showing access to `AIDAXYZTABCDEFGHIJK` when you clearly didn't do that?

 And what the hell is a Canonical ID?